Back

 Nurse Residency Program

 Graduating soon?
 Apply today for Grady’s Nurse Residency Program.
 Our Nurse Residency Cohorts learn in our new simulation/education center alongside experienced preceptors.
-We’ll help you grow your skills, focusing on evidence-based practice, communication, critical thinking, and patient outcomes
+We’ll help you grow your skills, focusing on evidence-based practice, communication, critical thinking, and patient outcomes.

 The Nurse Residency Program is designed to support new graduates hired at Grady as they transition from graduate or advanced beginner to competent professional in a culturally responsive environment.

 Grady’s Nurse Residency Program is held frequently throughout the year to match the graduating and NCLEX testing requirements of nursing school graduates.
 Eligible applicants are encouraged to apply early, as positions are limited.
 Applications and interviews are held 3-4 months ahead of each cohort.
-Please check our career website or this page for the most up-to-date information. <!– Winter 2020 posting is now available on our career site. –>
+Please check our career website or this page for the most up-to-date information.

 This formal, structured, new graduate program is part of the Vizient /American Association of Colleges of Nursing (AACN) Nurse Residency Program.
 The program content is built on an evidence-based curriculum and is highly interactive and supportive.
 Grady Nurse Leaders mentor and guide new graduates in mastering the challenges of changes in the healthcare delivery system, advances in treatment and technologies, and increasing patient acuity.